Article contents

 Once you’ve had an offer accepted on your dream property, you can finally go ahead and actually apply for a mortgage!

 If you got your mortgage agreement in principle through a mortgage advisor, you won’t have to do much at this point as they’ll already have all your details saved.
 That means you can just give them the go-ahead.
-They’ll pull together a mortgage application and submit it all for you while you twiddle your thumbs.
-Bliss!
+They’ll pull together a mortgage application and submit it all for you while you twiddle your thumbs!

 If you decided to go straight in with an offer without getting a mortgage in principle, that’s fine too.
 We’d still recommend getting a mortgage broker involved so they can nail your mortgage application and give you the best possible chance of getting approved.
 Not to mention the fact that it’ll just be a whole lot less stressful for you!